bjoernw/freddie/README.md

 Freddie freddie = new Freddie(apiKey);

 /*
- * This series will not be populated with observation data */
+ * This series will not be populated with observation data.
+ * However, it will contain all the series' metadata.
+ */
 Series series = freddie.getSeriesById(seriesId, false);
 assert (series.getData() == null);

 /*
- * This one will!
+ * This one will contain both actual observational data and metadata.
  */
 Series seriesWithData = freddie.getSeriesById(seriesId, true);